-The stock market has performed quite well following the major bear market that occurred earlier this year.
+The stock market has performed quite well following the major bear market that occurred almost one year ago.

 To help answer that question, today’s chart illustrates the performance of the Dow since its March 2020 low (blue line).

 For comparison, today’s chart also presents the average post major bear market rally since 1950 (grey line) as well as the most recent post major bear market rally that began back in March 2009 (orange line).

 Notice how the current rally is significantly stronger than the average and similar to the rally that followed the financial crisis.

 It’s worth noting that most of the gains following a major bear market tend to occur during the early stages of the rally.